Resources

 Information about retinoblastoma

-In this section you’ll find links to information, downloadable leaflets and posters about retinoblastoma – from signs and symptoms, to teenage years, to adulthood as an Rb survivor – as well as useful links to articles and other organisations.
+In this section you’ll find links to information, downloadable leaflets and posters about retinoblastoma – from signs and symptoms, to teenage years, to adulthood – as well as useful links to articles and other organisations.
 If you’d like us to send you any of our leaflets or posters, or you want to raise awareness of retinoblastoma by helping us to distribute them, please call us on 020 7377 5578 or email info@chect.org.uk.

 You can also find more information in our guide to retinoblastoma and keep up to date with latest news, events and research, plus read stories about others affected by eye cancer on the CHECT blog.

-Diagnosis
+Retinoblastoma Diagnosis

 - What causes white eye? – other causes of the “white glow” sometimes seen in a child’s eye